 Nope, itâs nothing youâre doing wrong.

-I found a last night / today ⌠the script commands that I added to tools donât seem to connect.
+last night / today ⌠the script commands that I added to tools donât seem to connect.
 Script commands added to âextensionsâ (like the surface generation menu commands) work just great.
 But the align tool ⌠and code I added to the navigate tool to rotate / zoom the scene⌠nope.

 Itâs going to drive me nuts.
 The tools get the signal, but nothing actually happens.